“My Patient is Suing Me for Malpractice. What Should I Do First?”

 1. If You’ve Been Sued, Call Your Medical Malpractice Insurance Carrier Immediately

-Important: Don’t discuss the details of your case with anyone until you’ve met with your medical malpractice insurance carrier and your attorney.
+Important: DO NOT discuss the details of your case with anyone until you’ve met with your medical malpractice insurance carrier and your attorney.

 Even after you’ve spoken with them, any details you share with colleagues or friends can become discoverable evidence and may be used against you in court by the plaintiff’s attorney.